Srishti44-g/HackerRank-Java/README.md

 # Why Java Programming named "Java"?
 **Java is an island of Indonesia where the first coffee was produced (called java coffee).
 It is a kind of espresso bean.
 Java name was chosen by James Gosling while having coffee near his office.**

+# Features of Java
+**The primary objective of Java programming language creation was to make it portable, simple and secure programming language. list of most important features of Java language is given below.**

+## Java Features
+- Simple
+- Object-Oriented
+- Portable
+- Platform independent
+- Secured
+- Robust
+- Architecture neutral
+- Interpreted
+- High Performance
+- Multithreaded
+- Distributed
+- Dynamic